 Filing and maintaining patents has risen in cost.
 In addition to the inspiration and development work by the inventor, legal costs to file the patent may run from $6000 to $20,000 in the 21th century (Gallini 2002).
-Companies simply desiring defense against competitor patents may also publish inventions in various venues.
+Because of these high costs, companies simply desiring defense against competitor patents may also publish inventions in various venues.
 Making the invention public prevents others from patenting the invention but does not protect the inventor from competitors adopting it for their own use.